kgroveshok/z80-homebrew/DEV-DIARY.md

 Bug list:

 * TO TEST LED only updates if the screen updates.
 Issuing a set pos 0 to force LCD write
-* TODO BUG If : word is in caps it wont work.
+* TO TEST BUG If : word is in caps it wont work.
 This could be connected with caps on LIST which only works if given as lcase.
-* TODO BUG Need to fix numbers and/or punc in uwords
+* TO TEST BUG Need to fix numbers and/or punc in uwords
-* TODO BUG Uword can't have a numeric in the word name????
+* TO TEST BUG Uword can't have a numeric in the word name????
 Odd...
 Nor special char?
 * TODO Stop menu scrolling past last item
 * TODO BUG ed word has a rouge address pushed to stack when editing a record
 * TODO BUG ed word cant cope with lread.
 Do a check on READCONT and if true add a null to end of edit buffer